Skip to content

 What is a literature review?

 A survey and critical analysis of what has been written on a particular topic, theory, question or method (University of Queensland Library, n.d.).
-It is both a research process and the written product presenting your argument about the field (University of Southampton Library, 2026).
+It is both a research process and the written product presenting your argument about the field (University of Southampton Library, 2026), the same process-and-product framing Hart (1998) used to distinguish a review from a mere summary.

 How is a literature review different from an annotated bibliography?